richgel999/lzham_codec_devel/README.md

 <h3>Usage Tips</h3>

+* Important: If you use the -hX option during compression with lzhamtest.exe, you MUST also use the same option during decompression or it won't work.
+This is because the Huffman update frequency setting is not stored in the output.
 * Always try to use the smallest dictionary size that makes sense for the file or block you are compressing, i.e. don't use a 128MB dictionary for a 15KB file.
 The codec doesn't automatically choose for you because in streaming scenarios it has no idea how large the file or block will be.
 * The larger the dictionary, the more RAM is required during compression and decompression.
 I would avoid using more than 8-16MB dictionaries on iOS.